Basement and Home Fire Safety Guide

 Water can actually cause electrical fires to spread even faster.
 As a result, you should run an inspection of the wiring within your home on a regular basis.

-When checking the wiring, the first place to examine is the breaker panel.
+When checking the wiring, the first place to examine is the home’s electric panel.
 Check to see if there are any obvious signs of damage (frayed wires, smoke marks, etc.).

 If you see any, then you should call in a professional, as attempting to fix it yourself could be dangerous and may cause damage (or even start a fire).